 would tamper with the token and make you use a different, probably less secure algorithm to verify the signature or decrypt

-were attacks on some APIs which leveraged the fact the alg
+were attacks on APIs that leveraged the fact that the algorithm

 noNe was interpreted as

 none (so no validation was performed) but was not discarded by the

 alg claim tells clients and resource servers that the JWS is actually not signed at all.
 This option is

 not recommended, and you should be absolutely sure what you're doing if you want to enable unsigned JWTs.
 This would usually

 mean that you have strong certainty of the identity of both the issuer of the token and the client that handles the token,

 and you're absolutely sure that no party could have tampered with the token in transit.